 Iceland is a rivetting and visually stunning destination year-round.
 Winters paint the sky in Aurora Borealis magic and when the snow finally melts, you can’t beat fly fishing its crystal clear streams, canyon rafting, and a multitude of other mindblowing outdoor activities.
 Luckily, tours of the countryside on horseback operate in every season.

 Icelandic horses are a unique breed.
 Small enough to be mistaken for ponies, they are more sure-footed than other breeds, evolved to handle Iceland’s volcanic terrain.
 They also possess two extra gaits in addition to the walk, trot and gallop other horses come with, offering the smoothest of rides.

 Riding tours visit volcanoes, spas and national parks and can last anywhere from an hour or two to full-on multi-day trips, accommodating all levels of riders, even first-timers.

 This is your chance to experience the daily life of a Parisian baker and to master two French classics in an intimate group setting.
 Learn all about the baguette and croissant and study the process to master both during an expert demonstration of mixing, shaping, baking and decorating.

 The best part?
 Sinking your teeth into the still-warm creations barely out of the oven at the end.
 Now you’ve done Paris.

 Tailor-Made Holidays combine perfect flights, sublime places to stay and in-destination activities all prebooked to save you valuable vacation time, and can easily include extraordinary local experiences like the ones above.
 Isn’t it time you vacation like you mean it?

-To design the European vacation of your dreams, speak to one of our Expert Travellers in-store or by calling 1877 967 5302 today.
+To design the European vacation of your dreams, speak to one of our Travel Experts by online chat, email, or by calling 1877 967 5302 today.